Ben’s Favorite Video Games

 The DLC: Far Cry 3: Blood Dragon

-Runner-up(s): Borderlands 2: Mr. Torgue’s Campaign of Carnage, Borderlands 2: Tiny Tina’s Assault on Dragon Keep, Destiny: The Taken King, The Last of Us: Left Behind, Destiny 2: Forsaken
+Runner-up(s): Borderlands 2: Mr. Torgue’s Campaign of Carnage, Borderlands 2: Tiny Tina’s Assault on Dragon Keep, Destiny: The Taken King, The Last of Us: Left Behind, Destiny 2: The Final Shape

 The Open World: Ghost of Tsushima

 I’m exceptionally picky with open world games because I rarely feel invested enough to make it through their lengthy playtimes, but the rare exceptions tend to great.
 The only ones that I really, truly have really gotten lost in are Far Cry 3, Horizon Zero Dawn, and Ghost of Tsushima.
-Ghost wins the top spot in this category, as its feudal Japanese setting is equal parts immersive and expansive.
-Sucker Punch’s latest title is packed with awe-inspiring visuals, and has perfectly-sized, clutter-free map that makes exploration feel like an adventure rather than a checklist.
-The cast of main characters is outstanding too, and I really grew to care for almost all of them.
+Ghost wins the top spot in this category because its feudal Japan setting is equal parts immersive and expansive.
+Sucker Punch’s latest title is packed with awe-inspiring visuals and has a perfectly-sized, clutter-free map that makes exploration feel like an adventure rather than a checklist.
+The cast of main characters is outstanding too and I really grew to care for almost all of them.
 This is one of the few games with such well-written characters that it brought me to tears, and one of the even fewer to do so multiple times.
 Ghost of Tsushima is also the only stealth-action game I’ve ever played where going into combat slowly and quietly or quickly and chaotically are both worthwhile options.

 Similar to open world games, competitive multiplayer titles have to clear a pretty high bar in order to win me over, yet Killzone 2’s online mode cleared that bar and then some, even overshadowing its spectacular campaign in the process.
-The different classes, including ones like a sniper who could temporarily turn invisible and a saboteur with the ability to disguise themself as a member of the opposing team, are all fun to play initially, yet require dedication to master.
+The different classes – including ones like a sniper who could temporarily turn invisible and a saboteur with the ability to disguise themself as a member of the opposing team – are all fun to play initially, yet require dedication to master.
 The guns and movement all feel appropriately weighty, giving the game a more grounded feel than most shooters, despite it being set in a universe with futuristic space nazis.
 That doesn’t mean it isn’t fast-paced though, as quick reflexes are a must if you want your team to be victorious.
-While I burn out on the average competitive multiplayer in about an hour or two, Killzone 2 kept me hooked for dozens, if not more, and I have yet to find another player vs player experience that has grabbed me in the same way.
+While I burn out on the average competitive multiplayer in about an hour or two, Killzone 2 kept me hooked for dozens, maybe more and I have yet to find another player vs player experience that has grabbed me in the same way.

 The Indie: To the Moon

 I feel like this outstanding indie title would serve as a great (and superior) companion piece to Pixar’s Soul, as they both explore themes regarding how even the smallest experiences or events can drastically change a person’s life and their future.
 To the Moon follows a pair of memory specialists tasked with using a machine to revisit and alter the memories of a dying man.
-The goal of the operation is giving him the illusion that he succeeded in his dream of making it… Well, to the the moon.
-The scientists end up searching for the integral memories that made the man who is, and in a sense, getting to know him while barely ever speaking with him.
+The goal of the operation is to manufacture a believable memory that he succeeded in his dream of making it… Well, to the the moon.
+The scientists end up searching for the integral moments that made the man who is, and in a sense, getting to know him while barely ever speaking with him.
 It’s a powerful tale with a heartwarming love story, soul-crushing losses, lots of laughter, tons of tears, and it all stuck with me long after the credits rolled.
 The characters and world of To the Moon are equal parts quirky, likable, and most fittingly, memorable.

 Runner-up(s): Castle Crashers, Undertale